 Bob began his private equity career at McCown DeLeeuw in 1987, having previously worked as a consultant with Bain & Company, where he was one of the founding members of Bain’s Tokyo Office.
 Bob serves on the board of number of public and private companies.
 His is also a member of the Board of the Stanford Institute for Economic Policy Research (SIEPR) and President of Stanford’s DAPER Investment Fund.
 He received an MBA from the Harvard Business School with Baker Scholar honors, an MS in economics from the London School of Economics, and a BA in economics from Stanford University.

-Previously, Keith was the Manager of Strategy and Business Development for Bechtel Infrastructure, Bechtel's global EPC business in the power, transportation, communication and civil markets.
-He also served as the Executive Assistant to Bechtel's CEO.
-Keith joined Bechtel in 2012 as the Chief Financial Officer of Bechtel Power Corporation responsible for financial management, controls, management information reporting and strategy.
+Keith Hennessey is the President of Bechtel Enterprises, Bechtel’s development, investment and financing services business.
+Keith is also responsible for corporate strategy and development.
+Previously, he was Head of Public-Private Partnerships and was the Manager of Strategy and Business Development for Bechtel Infrastructure.
+He also served as the Executive Assistant to Bechtel’s CEO and as the Chief Financial Officer of Bechtel Power Corporation.
 Keith has over twenty years of experience in the investment banking industry.
-Previously, Keith worked for Morgan Stanley and Bank of America in a variety of roles including: the Global Chief Operating Officer and Head of the US industrial Group at Morgan Stanley Investment Banking and Head of Bank of America's Diversified Industrial Group.
-Keith graduated from Georgetown University and received an MBA from Harvard Business School.
+Keith worked for Morgan Stanley and Bank of America in a variety of roles including: Global Chief Operating Officer and Head of the US industrial Group at Morgan Stanley Investment Banking and Head of Bank of America’s Diversified Industrial Group.
+Keith is a member of the Advisory Board of the Cornell University Program in Infrastructure Policy and a board member of After-School All-Stars, DC chapter, a non-profit organization.
+Keith graduated from Georgetown University magna cum laude and received an MBA from Harvard Business School.
 Keith is based in Reston, VA and lives in Washington, D.C. with his wife, Jackie, and three sons.

 Ross Israel is the Head of Global Infrastructure at QIC and co-founded the business in 2006.
 QIC is a global alternatives manager head quartered in Brisbane, Australia.
 He is responsible for supervision of the QIC Infrastructure division’s investment program and strategy as well as development and management of the division’s investment team.
 Mr Israel sits on the QIC Infrastructure Investment Committee, QIC Executive Committee and the boards of portfolio companies.